 - strictly follow all instructions and diagrams when installing or maintaining battery systems

-- do not allow conductive material to touch battery terminals.
-A dangerous short-circuit may occur and cause battery failure and fire.
-If installed batteries are at risk of metal tools or other conductive materials touching terminals, then the terminals should be insulated
+- if installed batteries are at risk of metal tools or other conductive materials touching terminals, then the terminals should be insulated

-- tools or cables should not be placed on batteries or in an area where they can fall onto the terminals
+- not place tools or cables on batteries or in an area where they can fall onto the terminals

-- when working on batteries, workers must not wear items of jewellery (e.g. watches, rings) as they may short out the terminals
+- not wear items of jewellery (e.g. watches, rings) as they may short out the terminals

 - make sure correct battery terminals are used